Tauqirahmad604/Latest-Obisidian/Kubernets(CKA)/Arcitecture.md

 14. what are challenges sheduling pods multi node, multi az setup
 15. How does kubernetes scheduler decide where to place pods
 16. what is kong api gateway?
+17. what are volume binding modes in kubernetes? and what is waitforfirstconsumer?